Kings Square, Gloucester: History

 Kings Square was built in between 1927 and 1929.
 This involved the demolition of shops and houses in the area, which also affected St Aldate Street, New Lane and Kings Street where the north end of the street was demolished.
 At this time the Oxbode was also built.
 Due to the building of the Oxbode and Kings Square the west part of Gloucester started to deteriorate as the city was expanded southwards and eastwards.
 Originally Kings Square included the main bus station for Gloucester and a car park.
 It remained like this until the 1960s.
 In the early 1960s an extension of the Bon Marché department store, originally owned by Drapery Trust and is now Debenhams, filled part of the west side of the square.
 Showrooms for the Midlands Electricity store were built on the east side.
 Between 1969 and 1974, during a large redevelopment of central Gloucester, the square was redesigned and new shops were built on the east and south sides.
 Water fountains with stepping stones and paddling areas were created in the centre of the square.
 The Square was officially opened to the public in 1972.
 Also at this time Kings Street was covered to become an indoor shopping centre called Kings Walk Shopping Centre.
 The north side of the square was redeveloped in 1984.
-In 2006, The square was level|led and concreted, as the water fountains had fallen into disrepair.
+In 2006, The square was levelled and concreted, as the water fountains had fallen into disrepair.
 On 20 January 2014, The Golden Egg building, previously a restaurant built in the 1960s, was demolished.
 At the same time, other minor improvements were also made including repainting and the addition of new benches.
 The square is now mainly used for markets.

 The square is part of the Kings Quarter redevelopment project, the plans are for Kings Square to remain as a public open space. £5 million has been spent on the regeneration of Kings Square.
 The new design is based on the Severn Bore with wave-shaped granite seating areas, water fountains and coloured lighting.
 The development started in August 2021 and the square was reopened on the 30 April 2022.